Celebrating Father’s Day in Santa Fe - SantaFe.com

 How about Joe’s Dining for diner food made from fresh, local ingredients?
 Or Tomasita’s, famous for traditional New Mexican cuisine since 1974?
 You can’t miss by taking him to either of the Pantry restaurants, which opened in 1948 and serve breakfast, lunch, and dinner.
 Another Santa Fe staple is Posa’s Tamale Factory & Restaurant, serving breakfast burritos, enchiladas, fajitas, and their traditional tamales.
 Read more about Posa’s in our Heating It Up story.

-You can also make an evening of it with Dad at Rio Chama Sunday evening where you can enjoy dinner accompanied by a piano performance by Doug Montgomery from 6:30 to 9:30 p.m.
+You can also make an evening of it with Dad at Rio Chama Sunday evening where you can enjoy dinner.
+Check the Tumbleroot schedule for live entertainment and cold drinks to share with Dad on his special day.

 High Desert Angler Fishing Santa Fe New MexicoWhere to Shop for Dad